zitadel/zitadel/docs/docs/guides/customization/user-metadata.md

 export ACCESS_TOKEN="jZuRixKQTVecEjKqw...kc3G4"
 ```

-### Request user info
+### Request metadata from userinfo endpoint

 With the access token we can make a request to the userinfo endpoint to get the user's metadata.
+This method is the preferred method to retrieve a user's information.

 ```bash
 curl --request GET \